archiebenn/BIOLM0051_analysis/README.md

 ```

 ## Option B - Run pipeline from a specific script -> end with `run_pipeline.sh <script-number>`
 Allows skipping slow steps of the pipeline which can lead to significantly shorter run times.
-This is only possible as a complete `results/` folder is included here on GitHub - if without `results/` the full pipeline will have to be run.
+This is only possible as a complete `results/` folder is included here on GitHub - if without `results/` the full pipeline must be run.

 For example starting from script 5 (after BLAST search):
 ```